-Taking on multiple large scale projects and transformational efforts at the same time is risky.
-State stakeholders must determine the risk appetite and willingness to invest further in WaTech when ROI is ultimately dependent on broad agency adoption.

-Stakeholders including WaTech, customer agencies, Office of Financial Management and the legislature need to answer collectively the question as to whether WaTech should only provide critical centralized services, or play a bigger role in supporting the "small" agencies, or an even bigger and more strategic role with application development and cloud enablement.
+- Taking on multiple large scale projects/ transformations at the same time is risky. - State stakeholders must determine the risk appetite/willingness to invest further when ROI is ultimately dependent on broad agency adoption. - Should WaTech only provide critical centralized services, or play a bigger role in supporting the "smalls", or an even bigger and more strategic role with app dev and cloud enablement.